In dir ist Freude: History

-The text of "In dir ist Freude" is written to a secular melody.
-The tune by Giovanni Giacomo Gastoldi was first published in 1591, for an Italian dancing song, "A lieta vita amor ci invita" (Amor invites to a merry life) that has elements of song for entertainment.
-The text and melody of "In dir ist Freude" first appeared in Erfurt in Johann Lindemann's 1594 collection of 20 Christmas carols.
-Lindemann published them in Erfurt in 1598.
-While the text was first attributed to Lindemann, it is unclear if he wrote any hymns, and it became later rather attributed to Cyriacus Schneegaß.
+"In dir ist Freude" pairs a sacred, but ebullient, German text with a secular melodyby Giovanni Giacomo Gastoldi first published in 1591 for the Italian dancing song, "A lieta vita amor ci invita" (Amor invites us to a merry life), which may have been intended for performance in costumed entertainments.
+The resulting hymn, "In dir ist Freude" first appeared in Erfurt in Johann Lindemann's 1594 collection of 20 Christmas carols, re-printed in 1598.
+While the text was first attributed to Lindemann, it is unclear if he wrote any hymns, and it has since been attributed instead to Cyriacus Schneegaß.

-It is contained in the modern Protestant hymnal Evangelisches Gesangbuch as EG 389, and is part of many hymnals and songbooks, including ecumenical collections.
+It is contained in the modern Protestant hymnal Evangelisches Gesangbuch as EG 389, and is part of many other hymnals and songbooks, including ecumenical collections.

 Text

 The text is in two stanzas of 16 short lines.
 Most lines have five syllables in always the same rhythm.
 Lines 3, 6, 11 and 16 are longer and rhyme, in an AAB CCB DDEEF GGHHF rhyme scheme.
 Lines 11 and 16 of each stanza end on "Halleluja".

 The text is based on Bible verses including Psalm 30:11–12 and Romans 8:38–39.
 The singer addresses Jesus as the source of joy in all distress.

 The hymn was translated by Catherine Winkworth as "In Thee Is Gladness" for the second edition of her Lyra Germanica (1858).
 It is part of the Lutheran Service Book, among other modern hymnals.